-R&D expenses are comprised of costs paid for clinical development, product development and discovery research, as well as costs associated with certain strategic licensing agreements we have entered into with third parties.
+R&D expenses are comprised of costs paid for clinical development, product development and discovery research, as well as costs associated with certain strategic licensing agreements and R&D-related asset purchase agreements we have entered into with third parties.
 Clinical development costs are comprised of costs to conduct and manage clinical trials related to eculizumab, ALXN1210 and other product candidates.
-Product development costs are those incurred in performing duties related to manufacturing development and regulatory functions, including manufacturing of material for clinical and research activities, milestone expenses related to our licensing agreements and collaborations and other administrative costs incurred during product development.
-Discovery research costs are incurred in conducting laboratory studies and performing preclinical research for other uses of our products and other product candidates and milestone expenses related to our licensing agreements and collaborations in the discovery stage.
-Upfront payments include upfront payments related to licenses and collaborations.
+Product development costs are those incurred in performing duties related to manufacturing development and regulatory functions, including manufacturing of material for clinical and research activities and other administrative costs incurred during product development.
+Discovery research costs are incurred in conducting laboratory studies and performing preclinical research for other uses of our products and other product candidates.
+Upfront payments include upfront payments related to strategic licensing agreements and R&D-related asset purchase agreements.
+Subsequent milestone payments incurred under such agreements which relate to R&D activities are classified as clinical, discovery or product development costs based on the nature of the underlying milestone event.
 Clinical development costs have been accumulated and allocated to each of our programs, while product development and discovery research costs have not been allocated.

-Facilities and other R&D expenses consist of costs to compensate personnel, to maintain our facilities and equipment, and other occupancy costs associated with our research and development efforts.
+Other R&D expenses consist of costs to compensate personnel, to maintain our facilities and equipment, and other occupancy costs associated with our research and development efforts.
 These costs relate to efforts on our clinical and preclinical products, our product development and our discovery research efforts.
 These costs have not been allocated directly to each program.

 The following graph provides information regarding research and development expenses:

-During the year ended December 31, 2018, we incurred R&D expenses of \$730.4, a decrease of \$148.0, or 16.8%, versus the \$878.4 incurred during the year ended December 31, 2017.
-The decrease was primarily related to the following:
+During the year ended December 31, 2019, we incurred R&D expenses of \$886.0, an increase of \$155.6, or 21.3%, versus the \$730.4 incurred during the year ended December 31, 2018.
+The increase was primarily related to the following: